Many schools across the region are exploring the process of Transformation to become an integrated school.

-Together with the Northern Ireland Council for Integrated Education we can help support parents and schools throughout this journey.
+Together with the Northern Ireland Council for Integrated Education (NICIE), the Integrated Education Fund (IEF) can help support parents and schools throughout this journey.

 Integrated education will enable your child to have a wider range of friendships with children from different backgrounds and develop more positive social attitudes.
-As well as providing a wider range of educational, social and cultural experiences.
+It will also provide them with a wider range of educational, social and cultural experiences.

 Staff and principals who have gone through the transformation process report many positive benefits such as giving pupils opportunities to broaden their perspectives and to prepare for a more culturally diverse world.